Privacy Policy

 If you have any questions, concerns, or requests regarding this Privacy Policy or how we handle your personal data, please contact us at:

-If you require a Data Processing Addendum (DPA) for our role as a processor of personal data on your behalf, please contact us at support@linkedapi.io.
-We will gladly assist you and strive to resolve any concerns.
+Our Data Processing Addendum governs our role as a processor of personal data on your behalf and forms part of our Terms of Use.
+If your organization requires a countersigned copy, please contact us at support@linkedapi.io.

 Thank you for trusting Linked API.
 We value your privacy and will continue working hard to keep your personal information secure.